bndtools/bnd/biz.aQute.bnd.gradle/README.md

 This is the SourceSet object to use as the sourcepath for the Bnd builder.
 The default value is the `project.sourceSets.main` SourceSet.
-You will only need to specify this property if you use `-sources: true` in your Bnd instructions and you want to use a different SourceSet for the sourcepath or the default SourceSet does not exist.
+You will only need to specify this property if you want to use a different SourceSet for the sourcepath or the default SourceSet does not exist.

 ### Example